dogukanma/JavaPrograms/GradeSystem/README.md

 # Grade System With Java

-### This program is a grading system for schools, courses etc.
+### This program is a simple grading system for schools, courses etc.